 What are the 17 Control States?

-Currently, these are the 17 control states where the state government controls at least some aspect of liquor sales: Alabama, Idaho, Iowa, Maine, Michigan, Mississippi, Montana, New Hampshire, North Carolina, Ohio, Oregon, Pennsylvania, Utah, Vermont, West Virginia, and Wyoming.
+Currently, these are the 17 control states where the state government controls at least some aspect of liquor sales: Alabama, Idaho, Iowa, Maine, Michigan, Mississippi, Montana, New Hampshire, North Carolina, Ohio, Oregon, Pennsylvania, Utah, Vermont, Virginia, West Virginia, and Wyoming.
 Although, there are some notable exceptions where individual counties in certain states have chosen to control alcohol sales.
 Maryland, for example, has 4 counties with government-run stores while both Minnesota and South Dakota have municipalities with their own liquor stores.

 Differences Among Control States